 Regarding the emergence of tabletop wargames in the 1950s, perhaps it reflects, in part, American society's heightened awareness of military matters as the U.S. moved into its second decade of almost unrelenting war or concern for war: the Second World War followed by the Cold War and the Korean conflict.

-***Wells' game may reflect British society's formality and preoccupation with the British Empire, which in 1913 was arguably at its height, as well as the fact that the upper- and middle-class lifestyles afforded the leisure time (and indoor space during inclement weather?) necessary for Wells' game.
-As others have pointed out, it's ironic the Wells, a pacifist, created Little Wars.
+***Wells' game may reflect British society's formality and preoccupation with the British Empire, which in 1913 was arguably at its height, or the concern with geo-political contests between European empires as well as the fact that the upper and middle-class lifestyles afforded the leisure time necessary for Wells' game.
+As others have pointed out, it's ironic that Wells, a pacifist, created Little Wars.
 Perhaps him doing so points to just how pervasive the aforementioned societal preoccupation was.
+Wells couldn't escape it.
 Nonetheless, Wells notes in his book that "much better is this amiable miniature [war] than the real thing."
 (See Michael Rundel's "HG Wells' 'Little Wars': How An Icon Of Sci-Fi Invented Modern War Games 100 Years Ago.")

-****I played several, the most original of which I encountered but never had opportunity to play was Ogre, which is now in its sixth edition and which also exists as the Kickstarter-funded, 29-pound The Ogre Designer's Edition (photo, click to enlarge) that shipped in November 2013.
-It garnered 5,512 backers and funding that was $903,680 in excess of the stated $20,000 goal.
+****The most original wargame I encountered, though I never had opportunity to play it, was Ogre, which is now in its sixth edition and which also exists as the Kickstarter-funded, 29-pound The Ogre Designer's Edition (photo, click to enlarge) that shipped in November 2013.
+The special edition's production garnered 5,512 backers on Kickstarter and $903,680 in excess funding above the stated $20,000 goal.